algosup/2023-2024-project-3-virtual-processor-team-2/documents/functional/user_manual.md

 ## 2. Getting Started

 ### 2.1 Installation

-Follow these steps to install [IAT2](#iat2-id):
+Requirements:
+- Git
+- CMake
+- g++ (latest version)
+- gcc (latest version)

 *if you don't have git installed [CLICK HERE TO DOWNLOAD](https://git-scm.com/download/win).*
+*if you don't have cmake installed [CLICK HERE TO DOWNLOAD](https://cmake.org/download/).*
 *if you don't have gcc installed [CLICK HERE TO DOWNLOAD](https://www.devdungeon.com/content/install-gcc-compiler-windows-msys2-cc).*
 *if you don't have msys2 installed [CLICK HERE TO DOWNLOAD](https://www.msys2.org/).*

+Follow these steps to install [IAT2](#iat2-id):
   1. Clone the repository: ``git clone https://github.com/algosup/2023-2024-project-3-virtual-processor-team-2.git``
   2. Go at the project root
+  3. Create an empty directory named "bin" at the project root
+  4. Go at the project root
-  3. Build the project
+  5. Build the project
      - How to use with mingw: (Windows)
        - Execute cmake -S . -B Build -G "MinGW Makefiles"
        - Execute cd Build
        - Execute mingw32-make
      - How to use with msys2: (Windows)
        - Execute cmake -S . -B Build -G "MSYS Makefiles"
+       - Execute cd Build
+       - Execute make
+     - How to use with make: (Linux)
+       - Execute cmake -S . -B Build
        - Execute cd Build
        - Execute make